 - A fourth year of Coffee Concerts featuring young performers selected by the music charity Live Music Now.
 LMN’s mission is to ensure that music is taken to audiences who don’t ordinarily have access to quality music, and the Festival will work with LMN to arrange ‘outreach concerts’ in pursuit of this aim;

-- The continuation of a relationship involving young professional musicians supported by The Musicians’ Company
+- The continuation of a relationship involving young professional musicians supported by The Musicians’ Company;

-- The West Sussex Music Youth Big Band perform at the festival’s annual ‘Jazz in the Stables’ event in the grounds of Petworth House
+- Jazz musicians from the Royal Academy of Music perform at the festival’s annual ‘Jazz in the Stables’ event in the grounds of Petworth House;

-- Free and subsidised tickets for young people will be available for most festival events
+- Free and subsidised tickets for young people will be available for most festival events.